Daliyat al-Rawha'

 Daliyat al-Rawha' (دالية الروحاء, Dâliyat er Rûhâ, "vineyards (دالية) of al-Rawha") was a Palestinian village located 24.5 km southeast of Haifa.
 It was the site of the signing of a ceasefire agreement between the forces of the Mamluks and the Crusaders in the 13th century.
 A small village of 60 Arab Muslims in the late 19th century, the kibbutz of Dalia was established on land purchased in the village in 1939.
 The population in 1945 reached 600 people: 280 Arabs and 320 Jews.
 It was depopulated of its Arab inhabitants in late March during the 1947–1948 civil war in Mandatory Palestine.
+Its remains lie at the very center of the Ramat Menashe Park of the JNF covered by the kibbutz of the same name.

 History

 In 1281, the Mamluk sultan Qalawun stayed in Daliyat al-Rawha' while his forces battled against those of the Crusaders.
 According to Al-Maqrizi, the two sides signed a temporary peace treaty (hudna) in the village.

 Ottoman era

 In 1859 the population was estimated to be about 60, who cultivated 10 faddans of land.
 In 1882, the PEF's Survey of Western Palestine (SWP) described Daliyat al-Rawha' as being a village of moderate size, situated on the west side of a watershed, with a good spring close by on the south.